 - are the operator of an accredited generating station under either exemption and wish to claim Renewable or CHP LECs

 - are acting as an agent appointed by the operator of a generating station

 - are a supplier of CCL exempt electricity to UK business customers and wish to allocate/redeem LECs against supplies made.

-If you have any questions relating to the CCL exemptions that you are not able to find the answer for in the relevant sections of our website or guidance documents, please contact our Renewables and CHP team on 020 7901 7310 or firstname.lastname@example.org.
+If you have any questions relating to the CCL exemptions that you are not able to find the answer for in the relevant sections of our website or guidance documents, please contact the CCL and REGO team on 020 7901 7310 (Option 3) or CCLandREGO@ofgem.gov.uk.